Skip to main content

 RUSTFLAGS="${RUSTFLAGS} -Clinker-plugin-lto"

-On GCC System (Need to use Clang to compile Rust code): Create /etc/portage/env/llvm-lto.conf:
+On GCC System (Compile Rust with Clang): Create /etc/portage/env/llvm-lto.conf:

 WARNING_FLAGS="-Werror=odr -Werror=strict-aliasing"